yuval-beiser/algo-trading/AllCode.md

 end;

-//close short position 2 with take profit after small profit if marketposition = -1 and rtPosition =-1 //there is short position open and
+//close short position 2 with take profit after small profit if marketposition = -1 //and rtPosition =-1 //there is short position open and barssinceentry > 1 and
 (1-close/entryprice)*100 >= SmallMinProfit1
 and